YusufAgriafan/Bike-Rental-Data-Analysis-with-Python/README.md

 ## Project Structure

-- `dashboard/`: This directory contains dashboard.py which is used to create dashboards of data analysis results.
 - `data/`: Directory containing the raw CSV data files.
 - `notebook.ipynb`: This file is used to perform data analysis.
+- `dashboard.py`: Used to create dashboards of data analysis results.
 - `README.md`: This documentation file.

 ## Installation